Over the past few posts, I’ve been getting detailed on the role your hormones play with your fitness results.

 When your glycogen tanks are already full, the following happens:

-So the next time you read a label that says cinnamon rolls are “low fat”, think again.
+The next time you read a label that says cinnamon rolls are “low fat”, think again.

 Your body is designed to burn stored fat for the majority of its energy requirements.

-But when you have continuous high insulin levels caused caused by overconsuming refined carbohydrates and not working out enough, your body continues to burn sugar for energy and store the excess sugar as body fat, rather than burning the already existing stored body fat for energy.
+However, when you have continuous high insulin levels caused caused by over consuming refined carbohydrates, and not working out enough, your body continues to burn sugar for energy.

 Another negative affect of insulin is how it reacts with other fat burning agents in the body.